hyperjumptech/grule-rule-engine/README.md

 ### Declarative Programming

-Rules make it easy to express solutions to difficult problems and get the solutions verified as well.
-Unlike codes, Rules are written in less complex language; Business Analysts can easily read and verify a set of rules.
+Rules make it easy to express solutions to difficult problems and get the verifications as well.
+Unlike codes, Rules are written with less complex language; Business Analysts can easily read and verify a set of rules.

 ### Logic and Data Separation